tt-isv-org/scc/article-intro/README.md

 oc delete scc <scc name>
 ```

+>**NOTE:** You should never modify or delete any of the pre-defined SCCs.

-Here is a snippet of what the **restricted** SCC YAML file looks like:
+Here is a snippet of what the **restricted** SCC YAML file looks like (note that comment lines have been added to the YAML for clarity):

 ```yaml
 $ oc get scc restricted  -o yaml